Rules and Guidelines for IAU Scientific Meetings

 As a rule, the LOC will open a bank account in the name of the Meeting (or use a bank account of its institute or university provided there is no excessive overhead) to which the IAU Secretariat will transfer the allocated IAU grants fund.

-Individual IAU grants will be paid by the LOC chairperson to recipients, upon their arrival and registration at the Meeting, against the signature of a receipt, and all these receipts should be sent to the IAU Secretariat, after the Meeting.
+Individual IAU grants will be paid by the LOC chairperson to the recipients upon their arrival and registration at the Meeting.
+Recipients must sign a receipt, and all receipts must be sent to the IAU Secretariat after the Meeting.
 All IAU funds must be accounted for, and any unspent funds must be returned to the IAU unless agreed otherwise in writing by the GS.

 3.9.1.
 IAU Travel Grants for Symposia